-3 days in Sydney is not enough to see all of this beautiful Australian city.
+3 days in Sydney will allow you to see a lot of this fascinating Australian city.

 I spent the last few days of my time backpacking in Australia in Sydney.
-Although I got to see everything I wanted to see, I would have liked a few more days to explore the city and see all it had to offer.
+Although I got to see everything I wanted to see in three days, I would have liked a few more days to explore the city and see all it had to offer.

 However, if you’re going to Sydney on a short itinerary, you can still see a lot in a short space of time.